 - Ensure any intoxicated guests make it home from your event safely.

-A guest driving after your event is the largest single risk to an organization hosting an event with alcohol.
-According to the NHTSA, every day, almost 30 people in the United States die in drunk-driving crashes—that’s one person every 48 minutes in 2017.
+Most of an organization’s risk begins once the holiday party ends.
+A guest driving after your event is the single largest risk associated with hosting an event with alcohol.
+According to the NHTSA, every day, 32 people die in the United States from drunk driving crashes—there were 11,624 preventable deaths in 2020 alone.
 The primary risk management goal of every event must be to prevent drunk driving.

 - Discourage employees and guests from driving to the event venue.
-Arrange shuttles or transportation to and from the event.
-Without personal vehicles nearby, the risk of departing guests driving drunk is reduced dramatically.
+Arrange for transportation to and from the event.
+Without personal vehicles nearby, the risk of departing guests driving drunk can be reduced.

 - Provide designated drivers with a wristband for easy identification.

-- If group shuttling is not practical, make advance arrangements with a local cab company/ride sharing service for free/reduced fare rides.
-Encourage public transit and provide information to guests about alternate forms of transportation available.
-Have event staff/volunteers providing transportation assistance to anyone who may need help.
-Allow discretion of event staff/volunteers in arranging for local lodging, if absolutely necessary.
+- Have event staff provide transportation assistance to anyone who may need help.
+Allow discretion of event staff in arranging for local lodging, if necessary.

-You will effectively minimize the risks associated with serving alcohol at your event by adhering to these commonsense guidelines.
+Your company will effectively minimize the risks associated with serving alcohol at your event by planning and adhering to commonsense guidelines.
 Executing your plan will go a long way in protecting your business, and most importantly, your employees and guests.
-With forethought and planning, your employees and guests will enjoy a smoothly run event that is remembered for all of the right reasons.
+Enjoy a smoothly run event this holiday season that is remembered for all the right reasons.

-For more information, reach out to me or your Woodruff Sawyer account team.
+For more information, reach out to your Woodruff Sawyer account team.